 I have gone through the case.

-The case does not repudiates the validity of the PRINCIPLE OF NOTIONAL EXTENSION.
-Although in that particular case the claim was rejected.
+The case does not repudiate the validity of the PRINCIPLE OF NOTIONAL EXTENSION.
+Although in that particular case, the claim was rejected.

 Cites 4 docs

-Even in thee instant case cited; the Theory of Notional Extension has not been denounced; but not allowed in this particular case.
+Even in the instant case cited, the Theory of Notional Extension has not been denounced but not allowed in this particular case.

 Only in cases of personal transport or alternate arrangement, there has been ambiguity.

-However, the fact stands that ALL good companies have adopted the Principle of Notional Extension; wherein generally 1 hour before duty hours and 1 hour after duty hours; which is normally reckoned as the period of arriving to workplace; has been covered.
+However, the fact stands that ALL good companies have adopted the Principle of Notional Extension; wherein generally 1 hour before duty hours and 1 hour after duty hours; which is normally reckoned as the period of arriving at the workplace; has been covered.

 The philosophy of such benevolent and employee-friendly companies has been that had it not been for the purpose of duty, the employee would not have been at the place of employment or met with an accident.

-One needs to honour such time-tested traditions without going in for Court Cases for each and every matter.
+One needs to honor such time-tested traditions without going in for Court Cases for each and every matter.
 For example; nowhere does the Law say that one has to GIVE PROMOTIONS to its employees.
-Does it mean that the Law BARS promotions ??
-Or, employers NEED NOT give promotions to employee as there is no law that forces employers to give promotions or increments to deserving employees??
+Does it mean that the Law BARS promotions?
+Or, employers NEED NOT give promotions to employees as there is no law that forces employers to give promotions or increments to deserving employees?

 Warm regards.